 AIM came from combining the skills of both Andy and Stephen to provide a service that is uniquely given by amputees to amputees, making this the most effective way of inspiring and motivating amputees to make the most of their future.

 AIM has grown to become one of the best support networks in the United Kingdom for amputees, providing regular meetings, trips, home and hospital visits, personal development courses, training and volunteering opportunities.

 Who we help

 How AF can help you.

-AF is linked with all support networks and groups around the UK to ensure each and every amputee has first-hand advice, information, and support that will be beneficial to living a life with missing limb(s).
+AF is linked with many support networks and groups around the UK to ensure each and every amputee has first-hand advice, information, and support that will be beneficial to living a life without limb(s).